 - Catabolism: This breaks down complex molecules into simpler forms in your body.
-It occurs mainly after eating, so the food you eat is broken down into simple units for your body to use.
+It occurs primarily after eating, so your food is broken down into simple units for your body to use.

 - Anabolism: This is the building up of simple molecules in your body.
 Your body uses small and straightforward molecules to build up larger molecules.
 For instance, anabolism helps the kidneys and liver to produce glucose from non-carbohydrate substances.

-You can say that catabolism releases energy, and anabolism consumes energy.
-Also, a proper understanding of catabolism and anabolism can help you lose weight and gain muscles.
+You can say that catabolism releases energy, and anabolism consumes power.
+Also, correctly understanding catabolism and anabolism can help you lose weight and gain muscles.

 Metabolism Boosting Foods –

 To create a good metabolism, certain factors come to play.
 The food you eat plays a vital role, and here are some foods you can eat to boost your metabolism.

 According to a study carried out in 2015, capsaicin is very useful in speeding up your metabolism rate.
 You might not know about capsaicin because you can find it in chili peppers.
 However, when trying to boost your metabolism rate, including it in your meals can be helpful.
 The study also reported that capsaicin helps with weight management by burning fat and reducing your appetite.

 Other benefits of capsaicin in chili peppers are that it helps reduce pain and inflammation, acts as an anticancer agent, and offers antioxidant benefits.

 Caffeine can also help boost your metabolism.
 Due to the caffeine content in coffee, consuming coffee can increase your metabolism.
 Do you know that consuming up to 270mg of caffeine daily or three cups of coffee can help you burn up to 100 calories daily?
 You must know that decaffeinated coffee doesn’t offer this benefit.
 Adding too much sugar and cream to your coffee can work against the caffeine benefit for your metabolism.